quillforms/quillforms/readme.txt

 == Changelog ==

+= 2.12.1 = 15 June 2023
+Fix: Urgent Fix for pop up shortcode to be working properly.

 = 2.12.0 = 15 June 2023
 Feature: Adding new option for sharing the form in a popup and redesigning the share page.